rodlie/animsvg/docs/Linux-build.md

-# Linux
+# Build Friction on GNU/Linux

-Generic build instructions for supported platforms.
+Generic build instructions for GNU/Linux.

+***Note**: We only officially support Ubuntu 22.04/23.04 and Red Hat Enterprise Linux 9.*

 ## Requirements